Any tricks to get my snake plant (AKA mother in laws tongue) to bloom?

 The Dracaena species known as snake plants or mother-in-law's tongue were until recently considered a separate genus, Sansevieria, but have been reclassified following molecular examination.

-Getting snake plant to flower can be tricky.
-First, the plant needs to receive generous sunlight, to which you should adapt it gradually.
+A snake plant can flower if it has the excess energy to do so or as a strategy if it has no where left to grow.
+Your snake plant is most likely to flower if it has ideal care, generous access to sunlight and the environmental conditions happen to favor it.
+In a spring and summer with very little rain or cloudy skies, a snake plant is more likely to flower.
 It is hard to provide enough sunlight in the home and your plant may need a move outdoors in the summer.
-Then, the plant needs to be so pot bound that there is literally no space for new shoots to emerge out of the soil (this may happen naturally in the center of a congested plant which isn't fully pot bound yet).
-You also need to nick the top off some of the leaves which prevent them growing upwards.
+A plant that has good growing conditions but is very pot bound might also bloom.
+In that case, the plant needs to be so pot bound that there is literally no space for new shoots to emerge out of the soil (this may happen naturally in the center of a congested plant which isn't fully pot bound yet).
 With absolutely no where left to grow you might get the plant trying to propagate itself by seed, i.e. through the elusive flowers.
-Note that the nicked leaves will not resume growth.

 For more help caring for this plant, you can refer to our Snake Plant Care Guide.